TMJ Treatments in Cincinnati

 Who is a Candidate for TMJ Therapy?

 In some cases, you can relieve TMD symptoms on your own without requiring therapy.
-However, if symptoms persist over time or the health of your teeth, gums, or jaw is affected, your dentist may recommend TMJ therapy.
+However, if symptoms last or worsen, or your teeth, gums, or jaw are affected, your dentist may recommend TMJ therapy.
 If you feel persistent pain or discomfort as a result of TMJ, schedule an appointment with your dentist.

 TMJ FAQs